r0f1/sashelp/macros/README.md

 * print variable names, number of observations, etc. of each data set in a specified folder ;
 %print_library_info("/path/to/folder");

+* check if a variables exists in a dataset ;
+%if %varexist(alldat,NAME) %then ... %else ...

 * verify one or more tables exist and contain the expected columns ;
 %verify_tables(alldat, id firstname lastname state zipcode);
 ```